ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ## Configure Symantec DLP

 ### Configure Symantec DLP custom attribute
 2 Custom attributes are used by the DLP integration to hold relevant information from the Resilient platform. `resilient_incident_id` is used as a predicate for filtering out already imported incidents and avoiding duplication.
-Without this custom attribute in place, there is a potential for incident dupliciation.
-In Symantec DLP navagate to `System > Incident Attributes > Custom Attributes`
+Without this custom attribute in place, there is a potential for incident duplication.
+In Symantec DLP navigate to `System > Incident Attributes > Custom Attributes`

  ![screenshot: finding-attribute-page ](./doc/screenshots/finding-attributes-page.png)

- You will be given the option to set things such as Status values for incidents and custom attributes.
+ You will be given the option to configure settings such as status values for incidents and custom attributes.
 Select the option to add a new custom attribute and create a `resilient_incident_id` custom  attribute.
  ![screenshot: adding new attribute](./doc/screenshots/adding-an-attribute.png)
  ![screenshot: adding new attribute form](./doc/screenshots/new-attribute-form.png)